How to Catch Big Blue Catfish in Lakes And Rivers

 Table of Contents

-The first thing you must understand about blue catfish is they rarely move in the ways other species of catfish move.
+How to catch big blue catfish in rivers and lakes?
+Blue catfish is they rarely move in the ways other species of catfish move.
 They stay on the bottom for the most part and don’t tend to surface feed or shallow feed nearly as often as a channel or even flathead catfish.
 Unless your approaching the night time.
 More specifically, after 9pm.
 It’s when biting really and activity really picks up.

 They like to stay low and prefer to be in waters that have rocky and sandy bottoms and in waters with a decent current.